ckorn/NFSIISE/README.md

 ![Screenshot](http://zaps166.sourceforge.net/gh-imgs/NFSIISE-screenshot.png)

 Need For Speed II SE - Linux port with 3D acceleration and TCP protocol!
-The game also can run under Windows.
+The game also can run under Windows and OS X (experimental).

 ## Compile: